- To make soft by soaking or steeping in a liquid. (verb-transitive)

-(verb-transitive) To separate into constituents by soaking.
+- To separate into constituents by soaking. (verb-transitive)

-(noun) A substanceprepared or produced by macerating.
+- A substance prepared or produced by macerating. (noun)

 American Heritage(R) Dictionary of the English Language, Fifth Edition.
 Copyright (c) 2011 by Houghton Mifflin Harcourt Publishing Company.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.